 Suggested duration of the visit: 1-2+ hours

 The next and perhaps last stop on your day trip to Nizwa could be the historic irrigation system Falaj Daris.
-It is one of the largest and most impressive falaj systems in Oman and has been in continuous use for over 1,500 years.
+It is one of Oman’s largest and most impressive falaj systems and has been in continuous use for over 1,500 years.

 Additional things to do on a day trip to Nizwa from Muscat

 Located approximately 40km from Nizwa, Bahla Fort is one of Oman’s oldest and most impressive forts and is considered a UNESCO World Heritage Site.
 Bahla Fort features a complex system of walls, towers, courtyards, a mosque, and several wells.
 The fortress is constructed from adobe bricks and is known for its intricate designs and carvings, which showcase traditional Omani architectural styles.